-8.11.1 Test Leveling Speed Limit
+8.10.1 Test Leveling Speed Limit

-- 1) With the car in automatic operation. - 2) From the LCD display interface, change the "Car Option", "Preopen Doors" parameter to 1 (enable preopening) and Pre Open Delay is set to 0. - 3) Change the "Safety Proc Adj Vars", "Leveling Vel" parameter to 0 fpm. - 4) Place a call to an onward floor. - 5) Verify that the car comes to an immediate stop when the car leveling into its destination floor begins opening the door.
+- 1) With the car in automatic operation. - 2) From the LCD display interface, change the "Adjustable Variables -> Car Option -> Preopen Doors" parameter to 1 (enable preopening). - 3) Change the "Safety Proc Adj Vars -> Leveling Vel" parameter to 0 fpm. - 4) Place a call to an onward floor. - 5) Verify that the car comes to an immediate stop when the car reaches the leveling zone at the destination floor and begins opening the door.
 Observe that the SAF-PAL FAULT and SAF-PROC FAULT LEDs will turn on.
-After the SAF-PAL FAULT and SAF-PROC FAULT LEDs go off, the car will then level into the floor. - 6) Change the "Preopen Doors", "Leveling Velocity" and "Pre Open Delay" parameters back to the original setting.
+After the SAF-PAL FAULT and SAF-PROC FAULT LEDs go off, the car will then level into the floor. - Change the "Preopen Doors" and "Leveling Velocity" parameter back to the original setting.

-8.12 Inner Landing Zone Limits
+8.11 Inner Landing Zone Limits